 Ministry submissions and follow-up | Visa processing and residence permits |

-Our packages start from around QAR 5000 for a straightforward mainland company and scale based on activity type, number of visas, and complexity.
+Our full setup package starts from QAR 6,999 for a straightforward mainland company, including the roughly QAR 3,950 government-fee baseline.
+It can change based on activity type, number of visas, and complexity.

 Setting up an online business or e-commerce company in Qatar is a question we get asked frequently and it is often misunderstood.